emrekardaslar/fe-DevMemo/README.md

 ## Connecting to Backend

+The live demo connects to the backend API at [https://be-devmemo.onrender.com/api](https://be-devmemo.onrender.com/api).

-By default, the frontend expects the backend to be running at `http://localhost:4000`.
+For local development, the frontend expects the backend to be running at `http://localhost:4000`.
 You can modify the API base URL in `src/services/api.ts` if needed.

 ## Contributing